NiinS/prakamya-j24/README.md

 <details>
 <summary>Background</summary>
 <p style="font-size:10px;font-family:arial,serif">
-Prakamya delivers an opinionated (&incremental) Linux (x86) based 64-bit JVM infused with modern C++ standards (>= C++26 and higher) in the JVM code and the build process.
+Prakamya-j24 is an opinionated (& incrementally transformed) Linux (x86) based 64-bit JVM infused with modern C++ standards (>= C++20..26)
+in the JVM internal code and the build process.
 This approach allows JVM deployments on 64-bit Linux to benefit from an enhanced C++ feature set, performance improvements, and the cutting edge of C++ language design directly within the JVM.
 </p>
 <p style="font-size:7px;font-family:arial,serif">
 Note that standard JVM implementations (e.g. OpenJDK) are based on C++14 (in the JVM code and build process), that is unlikely to change anytime